Pragyan Gogoi

-Pragyan Sundar Gogoi (প্ৰজ্ঞান সুন্দৰ গগৈ / /as/; born 25 January 1999) is an Indian professional footballer who plays as a central midfielder.
+Pragyan Sundar Gogoi (born 25 January 1999) is an Indian professional footballer who plays as a midfielder for Indian Football League club Rajasthan United.

 Career

 Born in Sivasagar, Assam, Pragyan Gogoi started his football career with Shillong Lajong U18 and then moved to Kerala Blasters U-18.
 He also captained Kerala Blasters U-18 to the final of 2017–18 Youth League U18.
 He was then promoted to the Kerala Blasters Reserves to play in I-League 2nd Division.
 During 2019–20 Kerala Premier League season, He captained Kerala Blasters Reserves to their first ever Kerala Premier League title.

 NorthEast United

 On 15 October 2020, Pragyan Gogoi joined NorthEast United on a three-year deal.
 He made his debut for the club on 30 January 2021 against Mumbai City FC.
 He came on as a 92nd minute substitute for Federico Gallego as NorthEast United won game for 2–1.

 Personal life

 Gogoi hails from Assam's Nazira, a town situated in the district of Sivasagar.
 His younger brother Parthib Gogoi is also a professional footballer.